When you’re looking for ways to make some extra money, sometimes the simple solutions are best.

 “Before your first appointment, don’t take any medications, eat a healthy, balanced breakfast or lunch packed with protein, and drink plenty of water.
 You won’t be able to strength train after you’ve donated for 24 hours, so plan your workouts accordingly.

-“Donating blood plasma is a great way to earn extra cash for paying off debt, saving for an emergency fund, saving for vacation, starting your business, or just getting by if you’re living paycheck to paycheck.”
+“Donating blood plasma is a great way to earn extra cash for paying off debt, saving for an emergency fund, saving for a vacation, starting your business, or just getting by if you’re living paycheck to paycheck.”

 Thank you to Melissa Blevins for sharing insight about this side hustle opportunity.
 Be sure to visit her blog Perfection Hangover.